Baby Essentials for the First 3 Months You Can’t Forget About

 4. Vitamin D Drops

-As my baby was exclusively breastfed, my doctor mentioned that we need to give her Vitamin D drops.
+As my baby was exclusively breastfed, my doctor mentioned that we needed to give her Vitamin D drops.

 Baby Ddrops was the brand my doctor recommended.

-I almost purchased the wrong type – there are different dosages for babies and adults so make sure you’re purchasing the one meant for babies.
+I almost purchased the wrong type – there are different dosages for babies and adults, so make sure you’re buying the one meant for babies.

 5. Nursing Cover

-These large muslin blankets are a baby essential in the first 3 months.
+These large muslin blankets are essential for babies in the first three months.

 I still use these to this day!